 Richard M. Nixon

-Well, yeah, that, and throwing over Nationalist China in favor of cheap crap to stock Wal-Marts with.
+Well, yeah, that, and throwing over Nationalist China in favor of cheap crap with which to stock Wal-Mars.

 The helmet is a straightforward copy of the good old US M1.
 The backstory, however, is a sordid saga of the United States unwisely propping up the wrong side - to the hilt - and then turning its back on that marionette of a partner, no, I'm not talking about Vietnam, Iran, Iraq, or Panama, or...gosh, we seem to have a long history of that sort of thing...No I'm talking about Taiwan...You know...the GOOD China!